-Individual and local authority contribution towards costs of meeting eligible needs from 1 April 2016 where the local authority decides to charge for a type of care and support Less than £17,000 in assets If a person's assets are below £17,000 then a person will only contribute their income towards the cost of meeting their eligible needs.
+Individual and local authority contribution towards costs of meeting eligible needs from 1 April 2016 where the local authority decides to charge for a type of care and support

+Less £17,000 assets than in If a person's assets are below £17,000 then a person will only contribute their income towards the cost of meeting their eligible needs.
 People receiving residential care will remain responsible for their daily living costs if they can afford to pay them.
 This will be set at a standard amount of around £12,000 per annum.
 They will be left with a defined minimum amount to cover appropriate expenses relevant to each care setting (with annual adjustments applied), and any income they earn will be retained.
 The person's local authority contributes the remainder of costs up to the value of the personal budget.
-Between £17,000 & £27,000 in assets The person will contribute all their income (except for the minimum amount) and a contribution from their assets above £17,000 towards the cost of meeting their eligible needs.
+Between £17,000 £27,000 assets & in Where a person's property is excluded from the financial assessment, if a person has less than £27,000 in assets, they will qualify for financial support towards the costs of meeting their eligible needs.
+The person will contribute all their income (except for the minimum amount) and a contribution from their assets above £17,000 towards the cost of meeting their eligible needs.
 People receiving residential care will remain responsible for their daily living costs if they can afford to pay them.
-This will be set at a standard amount of Between £17,000 & £118,000 in assets around £12,000 per annum.
+This will be set at a standard amount of Between £17,000 £118,000 assets & in Where the person's property is included in the financial assessment if a person has less than £118,000 in assets they will qualify for financial support towards the costs of meeting their eligible needs. around £12,000 per annum.
 The contribution from the person's assets will be calculated using a fixed formula.
 The local authority contributes the remainder of costs up to the value of the personal budget.
-Above £27,000 / £118,000 in assets The person contributes the full costs of meeting their needs in most cases if they have assets above £27,000 where property is excluded, and £118,000 when property is included in the financial assessment.
+Above £27,0 £118,000 assets